kootenpv/yagmail/README.md

 [keyring quoted](https://pypi.python.org/pypi/keyring#what-is-python-keyring-lib):
 > The Python `keyring` lib provides a easy way to access the system keyring service from python.
 It can be used in any application that needs safe password storage.

-You know you want it.
+Great.
 Set it up by running once:

 ```python
 yagmail.register('mygmailusername', 'mygmailpassword')